TheMatrix1970/Hera/README.md

 ***

 ## Usage:

+Change MN01 for the user

 ```
-Herad masternode status
-Herad getinfo
+su - MN01 -c 'masternode status'
+su - MN01 -c 'Herad getinfo'
 ```
 Also, if you want to check/start/stop **Hera**, run one of the following commands as **root**:

 ```
-systemctl status Hera #To check if Hera service is running
+systemctl status USER #To check if Hera service is running
-systemctl start Hera #To start Hera service
+systemctl start USER #To start Hera service
-systemctl stop Hera #To stop Hera service
+systemctl stop USER #To stop Hera service
-systemctl is-enabled Hera #To check if Hera service is enabled on boot
+systemctl is-enabled USER #To check if Hera service is enabled on boot
 ```
 ***